The Golden Pot: Operatic influences

 The plot of Hoffmann's fairy tale may have been influenced by his experience in the theater, which began in 1808.
 Wolfgang Amadeus Mozart's opera The Magic Flute was one of the many operas that Hoffmann conducted during the period in which he wrote The Golden Pot.
 In the opera, Tamino must survive tests imposed by Sarastro, a wise magician, if he is to win her.
 The wise old Sarastro resembles Archivist Lindhorst in this regard, and Sarastro also has a female foe, the Queen of the Night, who is Pamina's mother, comparing to the applemonger, who was Veronika's wardress.
 Like the applemonger, the Queen is associated with both the night and the lowly realm of the earth.
 Tamino, like Anselmus, must learn the differences between a wise, majestic mentor and a female personification of evil.

 Hoffmann's work on one of his own operas, Undine, which he composed in Dresden between 1812 and 1814, may also have influenced The Golden Pot.
 Based on a story by Friedrich de la Motte Fouqué, the opera is the story of a water nymph who gains an immortal soul by winning the love of a human being.

 Influencing other works

 The transformation of Lindhorst's bronze knocker into the face of the Applewoman is echoed in Charles Dickens' A Christmas Carol when Ebenezer Scrooge sees Jacob Marley's face in his own door knocker.

 It has been speculated that The Golden Pot was an influence for Joseph Smith when authoring the origin story for how he created The Book of Mormon.
 This was first suggested in the 2002 book An Insider’s View of Mormon Origins, written by Grant H. Palmer.
-There are similarities between the two stories and since The Golden Pot was published in 1814, and the Book of Mormon was published in 1830, the similarities have been noted by critics of the Church of Jesus Christ of Latter-day Saints.
+However, this theory was dependent on the authenticity of the Salamander Letter, which proved to be a forgery.
+Nonetheless, Palmer has never repudiated his theory.